ibm-cloud-docs/AnalyticsEngine/working-with-hive.md

 1. Use a customization script after the cluster is created.
 This script includes the properties that need to be configured in the Hive site and uses the Ambari configs.py file to make the required changes.

- You can use this [sample script](https://raw.githubusercontent.com/IBM-Cloud/IBM-Analytics-Engine/master/customization-examples/associate-external-metastore.sh) to configure the Hive metastore.
+ You can use this [sample script](https://raw.githubusercontent.com/IBM-Cloud/IBM-Analytics-Engine/master/customization-examples/associate-external-metastore.sh){: external} to configure the Hive metastore.

 ## Parquet file format in Hive
 {: #parquet}